Can I become a blood donor?

 To prevent you from infecting someone else as a donor, there is an agreement that it is not possible for you to be a blood doner if you have had an organ or tissue transplant.
 This is a precautionary measure.
 The chance that you have actually contracted Creutzfeldt-Jakob disease is very small.

-You have ever injected drugs
+you have ever injected drugs

 You cannot register as a donor if you have ever injected drugs, even if it was only once or a long time ago.
 Because there is a higher risk of blood-borne infections you cannot give blood.

 If you have snorted cocaine, you are allowed to give blood four months after the last time you used cocaine.
-So if you use cocaine more frequently than once every four months, it is not possible to become a donor.
+So if you use cocaine more frequently than once every four months, it is not possible to become a donor.you have diabetes and use insulin injections

 If you have diabetes, you can only become a donor if you don’t use insulin injections.
 Using tablets is not a problem if your diabetes is stable.

-You have a chronic [condition] or serious illness or have had one in the past
+you have a chronic condition or serious illness or have had one in the past